 If you are raising money for a registered partner and you wish for the funds to be used in a specific way, for example, for renovation works, then you should let the organisation know ahead of time.
 This will allow them to confirm that they are happy to receive the money for this purpose and that the project is in accordance with their charitable aims.

-If this is agreed and you decide to proceed with a specified purpose for the funds, then you should be clear with those using your fundraising page as to how you intend to make sure that the money goes to that particular project.
+If this is agreed and you decide to proceed with a specified purpose for the funds, then you should be clear with those using your fundraising page that if the specified purpose fails, or excess funds are raised these funds will be granted to the Partner's General Funds.

 If you are planning to personally organise, attend, or participate in an event to raise money, for example a quiz night, marathon or charity trek, then you must make this clear with those who may be asked to give via your fundraising page.
 Make potential donors aware what the event is, who is organising it and when, especially if money will be taken out of the raised funds for accommodation, travel or paying third parties.

 When creating fundraising appeals on Stewardship.org.uk (either as a supporter or as the partner benefitting from the appeal), we allow you to set a financial target as well as set a deadline on the page.
-In the event that your campaign comes to an end and either you have not met your intended target or have raised more than the goal set, Stewardship will still allocate the funds to the chosen recipient and for the specified purpose.
+If your campaign comes to an end and either you have not met your intended target or have raised more than the goal set, Stewardship will still allocate the funds to the chosen Partner and for the specified purpose.
 It is important that supporters are made aware of this.

 There are multiple ways that someone can give when using Stewardship.org.uk: